 For the convenience of the project planning and implementation of the safety plan during the project delivery, the elements of the model safety plan content listed in the previous chapter are overviewed in this chapter, including the ways of their implementation.
 The text boxes provide useful background information on the best safety practices or present exemplary implementations for certain project types.
-This information is not exhaustive and should be thoughtfully considered during the regular updating of the safety plan, and its implementation, including monitoring and reporting.
+This information is not exhaustive and should be thoughtfully considered during the updating of the safety plan (at least an annual update should be performed), and its implementation, including monitoring and reporting.

 Appendix 5.
-Safety plan checklist" provides a controlling table for the assessment of a safety plan completeness with the understanding that all elements of the ToC presented for the exemplary safety plan above are not exhaustive and mandatory.
+Safety plan checklist" provides a guiding table for the assessment of a safety plan completeness with the understanding that all elements of the ToC presented for the exemplary safety plan above are neither exhaustive nor mandatory.
+This approach adds flexibility in shaping the safety plan depending on the project's nature that could vary in a wide range of hydrogen technologies.